This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - When the mixture is ready, you can portion it into disposable cups

-- You can now add the colours to the individual quantities of resin and mix them properly (approx. one spatula tip of pigment)
+- You can now add the colors to the individual quantities of resin and mix them properly (approx. one spatula tip of pigment)

 - If you use pigment powder, you should dissolve it in isopropyl alcohol 99.9%, otherwise no lumps will form